EQWorks/common/git.md

 If the code change suggestion does not warrant definitive reasoning, but would still be constructive in your opinion, make it as a non-blocking comment.

-Where relevant, go through the changes in deploy preview or in your local environment to check for UI/UX flow as well as bugs.
+Where applicable, go through the changes in deploy preview or in your local environment to go through intended workflow, and check for potential issues.

 Prioritize on reviewing those that marked as bug fixes, then the new features.
-Use `G2M` as a search filter to minimize noise -- provided that it is a well-followed convention in the given project.
+Use `G2M` as a search filter to minimize noise -- provided that it is a well-followed convention in the given repository.

 ## General references